antiprosynthesis/ppl-a/Notes.md

 ### Roll over/undershoot:

-Lead/lag only applies to north-south turns; "Undershoot North, Overshoot South".
+Lead/lag only applies to north-south turns; "Undershoot North, Overshoot South" (UNOS).

 Turning onto north, the compass lags, so you roll out early (before reaching 360).
 Turning onto south, the compass leads, so you roll out late.